blitzes27/macos/compare_directory/README.md

 # Directory compare

-This script compares all the files in two directories and list the differences like the image below on a HTML page.
+This script compares all the files in two directories, its subdirectories and list the differences like the image below on a HTML page.

 ![alt text](image1.png)